Raging Balls 2010

 05 Raging Balls Image

-At the start of the performance Raging Balls, 1,000 balls were distributed amongst audience members by Ashery and Owen Parry, who asked one audience member at a time to throw the balls at them until there were none left.
+In the first iteration, 1,000 balls were distributed amongst audience members by Ashery and Owen Parry, who asked one audience member at a time to throw the balls at them until there were none left.
 Ashery and Parry protected themselves with the aid of glossy, thick art magazines.
 At a certain point, Ashery and Parry threw the balls back at the audience and left the space.

-Raging Balls was part of A Staged Dissent: Life is Interesting … When You’re Furious, a series of projects marking the fortieth anniversary of the wave of student protest movements that broke out in Paris 1968.
-Arts Centre, Loughborogh University, curated by Nick Slater, June 2008.
+Raging Balls was part of RADAR, A Staged Dissent: Life is Interesting … When You’re Furious, a series of projects marking the fortieth anniversary of the wave of student protest movements that broke out in Paris 1968.
+Arts Centre, Loughborough University, curated by Nick Slater, June 2008.

 Raging Balls was performed and screened at: Other Gallery, Beijing, 2010; ICA, London, 2010; HKW Haus der Kulturen der Welt, Berlin, 2010; Gerrit Rietveld Academie, Amsterdam, 2010; Brooklyn Museum, New York, 2010; Tate Modern, London, 2009; The Arches, Glasgow, 2009; Musée Cantonal des Beaux-Arts, Hesperides II, Lausanne, 2009; Radar, Loughborough University, 2008